ForestAdmin/agent-nodejs/docs/agent-customization/actions/responses.md

 ### File generation

-[On our Live Demo](https://app.forestadmin.com/livedemo), the collection customers has an action Generate invoice.
+[On our Live Demo](https://app.forestadmin.com/livedemo), the collection `customers` has an action Generate invoice.
 In this use case, we want to download the generated PDF invoice after clicking on the action.
-To indicate an action returns something to download, you have to enable the option `generateFile`.
+To indicate that an action returns something to download, you have to enable the option `generateFile`.

-The example code below will trigger a file download (With the file named `filename.txt`, containing `StringThatWillBeInTheFile` using `text/plain` mimetype).
+The example code below will trigger a file download (With the file named `filename.txt`, containing `StringThatWillBeInTheFile` using `text/plain` mime-type).

 ```javascript
 collection.addAction('Download a file', {